-Same shit different century - or are we finally seeing change?
+Same shit different century - or will this year's win make a difference?

-Would the suffragettes have been disappointed with the progress to date of gender equality?
-Will 2018 different?
-I think it might.
+Would the suffragette have been disappointed with the progress to date of gender equality?
+Will 2020 be different?
+Who knows.

-John Stuart Mill said in 1867, let's be clear about this, it was 150 years ago:
+John Stuart Mill said in 1867, let's be clear about this, it was over 150 years ago:

 'This claim to confiscate the whole existence of one half of the species for the supposed convenience of the other appears to me, independently of its injustice, particularly silly'.

-And in 2018 we are still having to deal with similar underlying resistance.
+And in 2020 we are still having to deal with similar underlying resistance and silliness.
 To quote the Women's March poster of 2017 "Same shit, different century."
-2018 has special significance for International Women's Day for two reasons.
+2020 has special significance for International Women's Day for two reasons.
 Both reasons highlight the level of resistance to gender equality that women have experienced for more than a hundred years.
 Some would say always.
-But the second also adds a touch of optimism and may possibly signal a sea change.
+But the second also adds a touch of optimism and may possibly signal a small sea change.

 Repackaging gender equality

-The suffragettes might possibly have been disappointed with the rate of progress after that date.
+The suffragettes might possibly have been disappointed with the rate of progress after 1918.
 It took another half century for Equal Opportunity and Anti-Discrimination legislation to be passed.
-To beat the resistance at that time gender equality was made more acceptable by incorporating it into the "Superwoman" anthem.
-That slogan basically gave women permission to do something outside the home, but made sure we were still responsible for hearth and family.
-This has barely changed today.
-We saw the phrases "career woman" and "working Mum" creep into our lexicons, with no comparable terms for our male counterparts.
+Female CEOs continue to be rare.
+The "Superwoman" anthem of the 1980s which basically gave women permission to do something outside the home, made sure we were still firmly in charge of hearth and family.
+This has barely changed today, with women assuming the lion's share of household responsibility.
+We still see the phrases "career woman" and "working Mum", with no comparable terms for our male counterparts.
 As Kristen Pressner says when you "flip it to test it" - it sounds ridiculous.
 Career man?
 Working father?

-Women were silo-ed even further by the "having it all" initiative, which women came to realise later was "doing it all, or managing it all" And still there were no great results.
-In 21st century, it was indeed "same shit, different century" as we ran into something called "second generation discrimination" or unconscious bias and how that makes us all closed to change.
-A decade later we were "leaning in," some said until we were almost horizontal.
-And still the needle barely moved.
+Women were silo-ed even further by the "having it all" initiative, which translates into "doing it all, or managing it all" And still there were no great results, other than high levels of burnout.
+We found that second generation discrimination or unconscious bias makes us all closed to change.
+Two days ago research from 75 countries told us that 90% of people exhibit gender bias against women.
+Women are still "leaning in," some say to the point we were almost horizontal.
+And so the needle barely moves.

 Don't miss out on hiring top female talent.
 Learn from the 3Plus workshop on Executive Search and Diversity Recruitment.